malramsay64/phd-thesis/04_Machine_Learning/introduction.md

-The formula for the order parameter [@eq:orientational_order_parameter] takes the orientation for each neighbour, collapsing them into a single value represented as a point on a number line.
+The formula for the order parameter [@eq:orientational_order_parameter] takes the orientation for each neighbour, collapsing them into a single value represented as a point along the number line.
 The original data,
-being the relative orientation of each neighbour can be represented as a point in 6 dimensional space which better allows for separation of values.
+being the relative orientation of each neighbour can be represented as a point in 6 dimensional space.
+Having the entire six dimensional space to work with provides more opportunities to distinguish each structure.
 Machine Learning is a tool which can assist in finding surfaces to separate values in higher dimensional space.